Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/development/access-control.md

 ## Overview

-Unlike previous version of Materio, new Materio uses CASL package for providing access control.
-Which is future oriented (Supports Vue 3) and is more detailed on Access Control.
+Materio uses [CASL](https://casl.js.org) package for providing access control.
+Which is future oriented (Also supports Vue 3) and is more detailed on Access Control.

 You can find docs for CASL [here](https://casl.js.org/v5/en/guide/intro).